 Has this ever happened?
 You try an detox program, and get marginal results.
 The box raved about releasing the intestinal sludge and toxins, the girl on Instagram boasted it gave her her abs back in less than a week.
 The network marketer swore by her intermittent fasting program, but for you, you got less than impressive results.
 If any.

 Unfortunately, this is all too common when chasing the lose-weight-fast bandwagon.
-Most people frustrated with bloating, jelly belly and excess weight often decide to take drastic measures and do a detox to cleanse from poor eating, lack of exercise and a toxic body, but with little results.
-When they come to me suffering exhaustion, gut health and weight issues, they've often spent hundreds on dodgy programs, products and supplements.
+Most people frustrated with bloating, jelly belly and excess weight often decide to take drastic measures and do a detox to cleanse from poor eating and lack of exercise, but with little results.
+When they come to me suffering exhaustion, poor gut health and weight issues, they've often spent hundreds on dodgy programs, products and supplements.

 It's no surprise, people are often in worse shape than when they started!

 The truth is that detoxing safely isn't difficult if done correctly.
 But if it's done doing the following, you may actually be harming your digestive system, slowing your metabolism, and putting you back right where you started.
 So, before you start any detox plan, make sure you avoid these common – and harmful – mistakes.

 Laxatives can help get rid of unwanted waste and toxins, but they shouldn’t ever be used as a way to lose weight or detox.
 Consistent use of laxatives will make your elimination system become lazy and dependent leading to colon issues, dehydration and even liver problems.

 Use laxatives for their intended purpose only, which is temporary, not as a way to purge your body of waste.
 Simply eliminating processed foods from your diet is the easiest and a healthy way to jump-start your detox.
 Cut the sugar and dairy.
 Focus on high-fibre foods and a balance of lean protein and healthy fats.